Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: related work

 \section{related work}

 Existing Log parsers can be categorized into syntax-based and semantic-based log parsers.
-Syntax-based log parsers leverage manually designed features to extract log templates, which have been widely explored in the past.
+Syntax-based log parsers leverage human-crafted features to extract log templates, which have been widely explored in the past.
 Specifically, syntax-based log parsers can be further subdivided into three categories.
 (1) \textit{Frequency-based} parsers: These log parsers \cite{vaarandi2003data,nagappan2010abstracting,vaarandi2015logcluster,dai2020logram} utilize frequent patterns of token position or n-gram information to distinguish templates and variables in log messages.
 (2) \textit{Clustering-based} parsers: These log parsers \cite{fu2009execution,tang2011logsig,shima2016length,hamooni2016logmine} compute similarities between log messages to cluster them into different groups and then extract the constant parts of log messages.
-(3) \textit{Heuristic-based} parsers: These log parsers \cite{du2016spell,he2017drain,jiang2008abstracting,makanju2009clustering,yu2023brain} encode expert domain knowledge into general and effective heuristic rules to identify log templates.
+(3) \textit{Heuristic-based} parsers: These log parsers \cite{du2016spell,he2017drain,jiang2008abstracting,makanju2009clustering,yu2023brain,liu2024xdrain} encode domain knowledge into general and effective heuristic rules to identify log templates.
 Semantic-based log parsers are a recently emerging class of parsers and can achieve higher parsing accuracy by mining semantics from log messages.
 These log parsers \cite{liu2022uniparser,huo2023semparser,li2023did,le2023alog,yu2023self,yu2023log,ma2024llmparser,wu2024logptr} typically need labeled log data for model training or tuning.
 For example, Uniparser \cite{liu2022uniparser} formulates log parsing as a token classification problem, employing Bi-LSTM models for training.
 VALB \cite{li2023did} formulates log parsing as a sequence tagging problem and uses Bi-LSTM-CRF models for training.
+LogPTR \cite{wu2024logptr} formulates log parsing as a text summarization problem and uses a pointer mechanism to copy words from log messages.
 LogPPT \cite{le2023alog} tunes a pre-trained language model (e.g., RoBERTa) to perform log parsing.